menu

 Occupations and Workforce

-Melba is a blue-collar town, with 43.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Melba, you'll notice that it is more blue-collar than most other communities in America.
+43.99% of Melba’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Melba is a city of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Melba who work in food service (20.27%), office and administrative support (10.31%), and management occupations (6.19%).

 There are quite a few people in the armed forces living in Melba, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.